kartva/Librarian/server/README.md

 # Server
-Serves the webpages in frontend/dist along with running backend services. (refer to [frontend](../frontend/) for more on that)
+Serves the webpages in `frontend/dist` along with running backend services.
 ## Setup:

 ```bash